 CBL & Associates Properties, Inc.

-The complaint charges CBL and certain of its officers with violations of the Securities Exchange Act of 1934.
-CBL, through its two operating subsidiaries, is a real estate investment trust or REIT.
-The Company owns, develops, acquires, manages and operates regional shopping malls, open-air and mixed-use centers, outlet centers, associated centers, community centers and office properties.
+The complaint charges CBL and certain of its officers and directors with violations of the Securities Exchange Act of 1934.
+CBL is organized as a real estate investment trust through its subsidiaries.
+The Company owns, develops, acquires, leases, manages and operates regional shopping malls, open-air centers, outlet centers, community centers and office properties.
 The vast majority of CBL’s revenue is derived from leases with retail tenants.